Beyond Detox: How to Get Added Health Benefits From Saunas

-When you sit in the sauna, brush, lightly scratch, or tap your skin on your arms, legs, belly, and back.
+When you sit in the sauna, brush, lightly scratch, or tap the skin on your arms, legs, belly, and back.
+This will stimulate your pores to open more while you’re in the sauna, and boost the circulation at the surface of your body.

-Pretty soon you’ll start sweating and your body will cool slightly.
+Pretty soon you’ll start sweating, and with all the blood at the surface of your body toxins will come flowing out.

-You can stay in the sauna as long as you feel comfortable after you start sweating.
+Once you’ve started sweating, you can stay in the sauna as long as you feel comfortable.

 Immediately after you leave the sauna you have to immerse yourself in cold water!

-This will close your pores back up to reinforce your natural defenses.
+This will close your pores back up, pull the blood back to your core organs, and reinforce your natural defenses.

 I know, it sounds totally crazy.